abramhindle/ttwl-cli-saveedit/README-saves.md

 These arguments will also add in any appropriate skill points which would have happened as a result of levelling.

+## Hero Stats

+There are a few options available to set your character's Hero Stats.
+Note that all of these options operate on the "raw" stat values, which range from 1 to 30 (and default to 10 on freshly-created characters).
+The values you see and set with these options do *not* take into account the character's backstory, or any Myth Rank buffs.
+The valid range for these values will always be 1 through 30.

+First, `--hero-stats` can be used to set all stats to an arbitrary
+value:

+    ttwl-save-edit old.sav new.sav --hero-stats 15

+Alternatively, `--hero-stats-max` will set them all to their maximum values (30):

+    ttwl-save-edit old.sav new.sav --hero-stats-max

+Finally, there are individual arguments for each stat:

+    ttwl-save-edit old.sav new.sav --str 15
+    ttwl-save-edit old.sav new.sav --dex 15
+    ttwl-save-edit old.sav new.sav --int 15
+    ttwl-save-edit old.sav new.sav --wis 15
+    ttwl-save-edit old.sav new.sav --con 15
+    ttwl-save-edit old.sav new.sav --att 15

+The individual-stat options get processed after the "global" options, so if for instance you wanted to set all values to 15 but raise Strength and Dexterity to 20, you could specify:

+    ttwl-save-edit old.sav new.sav --hero-stats 15 --str 20 --dex 20

 ## Chaos Level